jam-do/jam-site/src/md/jam-do.md

 - Integrated financial model - own your contributions as NFTs
 - DBD - Designed by Data - don't waste your time to complicated design, let your data create the UI for you
 - Talk with your app - dialog interfaces allows to unite rich representations and the ability to manage your application data
-- Meta Web - integrate your solution into any other application, based on web technologies
+- Meta Web - integrate your solution into any other applications.
+Get yours from the set of ready-made blocks, developed by the other teams
 - AI - ask machine to build the new blocks for you

 ### What the state of our platform?